dereuromark/cakephp-queue/docs/README.md

 The console kill commands are also registered here.
 So if you run a worker locally, and you enter `Ctrl+C` or alike, it will also hard-kill this worker process.

-### Configure loading

-Use Configure `'Queue.configLoaded'` set to `true` to avoid the deprecated loading of the config inside the model layer.
-This part is deprecated and can cause troubles.

 ### Known Limitations

 #### Concurrent workers may execute the same job multiple times